kongteckmee/chinese_to_begin/README.md

 #### Navigation Bar
 The navigation bar allows the user to navigate between the different pages at the website.

-#### Scroll to Top Button
+#### Back to Top Button
-The Scroll to Top button allows the user to move to the top of the page whenever they scrolling on a certain page.
+The Back to Top button allows the user to move to the top of the page whenever they scrolling on a certain page.

 #### Footer
 The footer contain a short line of text for copyright notice for Chinese to Begin.